ergoplatform/ergodocs/docs/mining/governance.md

 # Governance

-Ergo Miners have the ability to adjust the block size which increases the amount of transactions per block.
-This increases potential rewards but also adds additional storage requirements. adjust the emission macroeconomics, meaning the long term economic security of the protocol is up to miners to decide.
+Many parameters in Ergo can be changed on-the-fly via miners voting.
+Things like instructions costs, computational cost limit per block, block size limit, storage fee factor, and block version.
+Meaning the long-term economic security of the protocol is up to miners to decide.

-In addition to the protocol parameters above that can be changed via on-chain miner voting, most things on Ergo can be changed via a soft-forking protocol (90% support required).
+In addition to the protocol parameters [listed below](#parameters-table) that can be changed via on-chain miner voting, most things on Ergo can be changed via a soft-forking protocol (90% support required).
 This excludes critical changes such as changing the max supply.

-Many parameters can be changed on-the-fly via miners voting, such as instructions costs, computational cost limit per block, block size limit, storage fee factor, block version, etc.

-Voting for the block version lasts 32 epochs and requires more than 90 percent of the miners to vote for the change.
+Voting for the block version lasts **32 epochs** and requires more than **90 percent** of the miners to vote for the change.
 A simple majority is enough for less critical changes such as block size limit.
-We will further refer to the changes of the first kind as foundational changes, and we refer to the changes of the second kind as everyday changes.
-Per block, a miner can vote for two everyday changes and one foundational change, with the votes to be included in the block's header.
+We will further refer to the changes of the first kind as 'foundational changes', and we refer to the changes of the second kind as 'everyday changes'.

+> Per block, a miner can vote for two everyday changes and one foundational change, with the votes to be included in the block's header.

-To vote **Yes** and propose a change in the first block of an epoch, a miner is publishing the identifier of the change directly in the block header.
-To vote **No** (or avoid voting at all, which is the same), a miner writes zero value instead of a corresponding byte (another option is to provide a vote identifier not considered within the epoch).
+- To vote **Yes** and propose a change in the first block of an epoch, a miner publishes the identifier of the change directly in the block header.
+- To vote **No** (or avoid voting at all, which is the same), a miner writes zero value instead of a corresponding byte (another option is to provide a vote identifier not considered within the epoch).

 ## System constants: